alexandre-perrin/resume/README.md

 **Intern - Software Engineer** *2009 - 2010*

-My mission was to develop a proof of concept with 4-axis robot arm to handle cristallograpy groth experiments, then to design a software tool to present experiment data as plots
+Developed a proof of concept with 4-axis robot arm to handle cristallograpy groth experiments and designed a software tool to present crystallographic growth experiment data as plots

 <details><summary>Details</summary>